Our Impact

 A digital agency built to provide workforce development for black youth.
 It’s goal is to give access to the earning power of the digital economy and provide a career trajectory or entrepreneurship opportunity for black youth in SESD.

-(Eco)Agency Workforce Partnerships are Expanding our work: Our (Eco)Agency program is collaborating in a new partnership with Connect The Dots from New York City.
+(Eco)Agency Workforce Partnerships are expanding our work: by collaborating with Connect The Dots from New York City.
 This marks the expansion of our workforce development programming and effort to impact disconnected black youth nationally.

 (Eco)HUB™: